 CrowdFunding describes the collective cooperation, attention and trust by people who network and pool their money via the Internet to support efforts initiated by other people or organizations.
 CrowdFunding occurs for any variety of purposes, from disaster relief to citizen journalism to artists seeking support from fans, to political campaigns, to funding a startup company, movie or small business or creating free software.
 Crowdfunding for the online sale of securities was signed into law on April 5, 2012 by President Obama, as part of the JOBS Act.
 Crowdfunding isn't currently legal and remains subject to the SEC approving applicable rules, which they are currently drafting.

 The Firm is actively engaged with clients (funding portals, broker-dealers, technology solution providers, software developers, investors and entrepreneurs).
 In cooperation with the industry trade association, the Firm is discussing what level of regulatory review and monitoring is appropriate by the SEC and FINRA in balancing the interests of the program with investor protection.
-We have several attorneys that have become key players in the program, including Douglas S. Ellenoff, Barry I. Grossman, Joan Adler, Adam Mimeles, David Selengut, Sarah Williams, Matthew Bernstein and George Georgiades.
+We have several attorneys that have become key players in the program, including Douglas S. Ellenoff, Barry I. Grossman, Joan Adler, David Selengut, Sarah Williams and Matthew Bernstein.
 In particular, Joan Adler, a member of our Broker Dealer Regulatory Group, has shepherded many firms through the broker dealer membership process.
 She has participated on panels with the FINRA Membership Department to develop the New Membership Application Program and will be proactively working with regulators to establish guidelines for funding portals.
-And George Georgiades has been closely following the legal developments since inception and is actively advising industry members on the proposed regulations.
-Mr. Georgiades has written a CrowdFunding Alert that summarizes the key provisions and current status of the new reforms.
+The Firm has also been closely following the legal developments since inception and is actively advising industry members on the proposed regulations.
+We've written a CrowdFunding Alert that summarizes the key provisions and current status of the new reforms.
 Click here to read the alert.

 Some of Mr. Ellenoff's past speaking engagements: